gchq/sleeper/docs/19-arrow-implementation.md

 indexes.
 The size of an Arrow record batch is set in the instance property `sleeper.ingest.arrow.max.single.write.to.file.records`.

+When reading a local file the working buffer is also used for some extra metadata used by Arrow.

 ## Possible failure states:

 ### One record doesn't fit into the whole batch buffer